-The act defines what constitutes a "break" in an individual's unemployment registration.
-To be eligible for unemployment benefits, continuing law requires an individual, in addition to satisfying other requirements, to register with an employment office or other registration place maintained or designated by the Director of the Ohio Department of Job and Family Services (ODJFS).
+The bill defines what constitutes a "break" in an individual's unemployment registration.
+To be eligible for unemployment benefits, continuing law requires an individual, in addition to satisfying other requirements, to register with an employment office or other registration place maintained or designated by the Director of Job and Family Services.
 The individual is considered registered upon (1) filing an application for benefit rights, (2) making a weekly claim for benefits, or (3) reopening an existing claim following a period of employment or nonreporting.

 Registration continues for a period of three calendar weeks, including the week during which the applicant registered.
-Under the act, an individual is not registered during any period in which the individual fails to report (defined under continuing law as contacting by phone, accessing electronically, or being present for an in-person appointment, as designated by the ODJFS Director), as instructed by the Director, or fails to reopen an existing claim following a period of employment.
-This allows the ODJFS Director to immediately cease benefit payments until the requirement is satisfied, rather than, as under prior law, continuing to issue payments during the three-week registration period and then determining the requirement was not satisfied, resulting in an overpayment the Director had to collect.
+Under the bill, an individual is not registered during any period in which the individual fails to report (defined under continuing law as contacting by phone, accessing electronically, or being present for an in-person appointment, as designated by the Director), as instructed by the Director, or fails to reopen an existing claim following a period of employment.
+This allows the Director to immediately cease benefit payments until the requirement is satisfied, rather than, as under current law, continuing to issue payments during the three-week registration period and then determining the requirement was not satisfied, resulting in an overpayment the Director must collect.